 Editors: Gerardo Leibner, Ori Preuss, Raanan Rein and Nahuel Ribke (Tel Aviv University)

-EIAL, Tel Aviv University's journal of Latin American studies, focuses on all aspects of the history and culture of Latin America and the Caribbean during the 19th, 20th and 21st centuries.
+EIAL, Tel Aviv University's journal of Latin American studies, focuses on all aspects of the history and culture of Latin America during the 19th, 20th and 21st centuries.
 The Journal publishes original articles in English, Spanish and Portuguese.
 All the manuscripts submitted to EIAL are subject to double-blind peer review process.
 Every year, one of the two issues is devoted to a specific subject, which is previously announced, while the other issue comprises articles on a variety of themes.
 One issue is usually published in January and the other in June.

 The ideologues of the Mexican Revolution tended to stress the normative over the analytical.
 They advocated particular principles chiefly on the grounds that those principles were best for the country; not because they embodied timeless truths or offered universal analyses of the human condition